-If the Member dies while he is still an Employee with at least 10 Years of Credited Service but before he is Eligible for a Retirement Allowance: a.
-Regular Spousal Benefit: the Spouse, if any, is entitled to receive 80% of the Member's Accrued Benefit determined at death commencing at the later of the Member's death or the Spouse's age 62, or b.
-Reduced Early Spousal Benefit: if the Member dies before the Spouse attains age 62, in lieu of the Regular Spousal Benefit, the Spouse may elect the Actuarial Equivalent of the Member's Accrued Benefit at death commencing at any time after the Member's death. c.
-Spouse with Eligible Dependents: If a Member dies before the Spouse reaches age 62 and there are Eligible Dependents, and the Spouse does not elect the Reduced Early Spousal Benefit, the Spouse may receive 65% of the Disability Retirement Allowance which would have been payable had the Member Retired on Disability before his death payable until the earliest of (i) the Spouse attains age 62, (ii) last child ceases to be an Eligible Dependent or (iii) the Spouse applies for or commences the Reduced Early Spousal Benefit. d.
-Eligible Dependents but no Spouse: If there is no Spouse, the surviving Eligible Dependents shall have the option of selecting: i.
-65% of the Disability Retirement Allowance which would have been payable had the Member Retired on Disability before his death payable until the last child ceases to be an Eligible Dependent, or ii.
-25% of the Member's Earnable Compensation for the last complete calendar year, plus the Member's Accumulated Contributions with interest. e.
-Disabled Spouse with No Eligible Dependents: If the Member's Spouse is Disabled and there are no Eligible Dependents and if the Spouse does not elect to receive the Reduced Early Spousal Benefit, then 65% of the Disability Retirement Allowance which would have been payable had the Member Retired on Disability before his death will be payable to the Disabled Spouse until the Spouse attains age 62 or the Spouse applies for or commences the Reduced Early Spousal Benefit.
-If the Spouse is able to return to gainful employment this benefit shall be discontinued. f.
-No Spouse and No Eligible Dependents: If there is no Spouse or Eligible Dependents, the Member's Beneficiary shall be entitled to receive 25% of the Member's Earnable Compensation for the last complete calendar year, plus the Member's Accumulated Contributions with interest.
-If the Member dies while he is still an Employee but before he is Eligible for a Retirement Allowance and the Member has at least 3 but less than 10 years of Credited Service, the Member's Beneficiary shall receive 25% of the Member's Earnable Compensation for the last complete calendar year, plus the Member's Accumulated Contributions with interest.
-Death with less than 3 Years of Credited Service: If the Member dies while he is still an Employee and with less than 3 years of Credited Service, the Member's Beneficiary shall receive a refund of the Member's Accumulated Contributions with interest.
-Death while on Active Military Duty: If the death occurs while on a granted leave of absence for the purpose of joining the armed forces, the death occurs during the performance of qualified military service, and the death occurs after January 1, 2007, the Employee's Spouse, Eligible Dependents and/or Beneficiary will be entitled to any death benefits that would be payable had the Employee resumed employment the day before his death.
-Furthermore, the qualified military service will be counted as additional years of Service for vesting but not for purposes of calculating his Accrued Benefit.
-Death of Inactive Member Prior to Retirement Allowance Eligibility (whether or not Vested): Accumulated Contributions with interest shall be paid to the Beneficiary of such an Inactive Member and no other benefits shall be payable.
+Death with 10 Years of If the Member dies while he is still an Employee with at least 10 Years of Credited Credited Service: Service but before he is Eligible for a Retirement Allowance:

+- Regular Spousal Benefit: the Spouse, if any, is entitled to receive 80% of the a.
+Member's Accrued Benefit determined at death commencing at the later of the Member's death or the Spouse's age 62, or - Reduced Early Spousal Benefit: if the Member dies before the Spouse attains age 62, in lieu of the Regular Spousal Benefit, the Spouse may elect the Actuarial Equivalent of the Member's Accrued Benefit at death commencing at any time after the Member's death. - Spouse with Eligible Dependents: If a Member dies before the Spouse reaches age 62 and there are Eligible Dependents, and the Spouse does not elect the Reduced Early Spousal Benefit, the Spouse may receive 65% of the Disability Retirement Allowance which would have been payable had the Member Retired on Disability before his death payable until the earliest of (i) the Spouse attains age 62, (ii) last child ceases to be an Eligible Dependent or (iii) the Spouse applies for or commences the Reduced Early Spousal Benefit. - Eligible Dependents but no Spouse: If there is no Spouse, the surviving Eligible Dependents shall have the option of selecting: - 65% of the Disability Retirement Allowance which would have been payable had the Member Retired on Disability before his death payable until the last child ceases to be an Eligible Dependent, or - 25% of the Member's Earnable Compensation for the last complete calendar year, plus the Member's Accumulated Contributions with interest. - Disabled Spouse with No Eligible Dependents: If the Member's Spouse is Disabled and there are no Eligible Dependents and if the Spouse does not elect to receive the Reduced Early Spousal Benefit, then 65% of the Disability Retirement Allowance which would have been payable had the Member Retired on Disability before his death will be payable to the Disabled Spouse until the Spouse attains age 62 or the Spouse applies for or commences the Reduced Early Spousal Benefit.
+If the Spouse is able to return to gainful employment this benefit shall be discontinued. - No Spouse and No Eligible Dependents: If there is no Spouse or Eligible Dependents, the Member's Beneficiary shall be entitled to receive 25% of the Member's Earnable Compensation for the last complete calendar year, plus the Member's Accumulated Contributions with interest.

+Death with 3 to 10 Years of Credited Service:

+If the Member dies while he is still an Employee but before he is Eliqible for a Retirement Allowance and the Member has at least 3 but less than 10 years of Credited Service, the Member's Beneficiary shall receive 25% of the Member's Earnable Compensation for the last complete calendar year, plus the Member's Accumulated Contributions with interest.